Jsinco/BreweryX/docs/en/api/api.md

 # External Plugin API

-For Java developers, you can use [JitPack](https://jitpack.io/#BreweryTeam/BreweryX) or the [provided repository](https://repo.jsinco.dev/#/releases/com/dre/brewery/BreweryX) to add BreweryX as a dependency:
+For Java developers, you can use a local jar or the [provided repository](https://repo.jsinco.dev/#/releases/com/dre/brewery/BreweryX) to add BreweryX as a dependency:

 ## Maven